solarbirdy/import-dreamwidth/README.md

 It's not a good importer; I wrote it well enough to be used successfully by me, once.
 Then it turned out more people wanted to do this and asked me to share my code.
 So I made it _somewhat_ less terrible and here we go.

 Don't worry; it's still terrible.
 No warranty express or etc. Run it on a test blog installation first to make sure it doesn't explode.
 Then run it on your real blog once you know it's safe.

+FEATURES:

+Brings in posts, _and_ comments, _and_ maintains comment threads, _and_ commenter names IF AND ONLY IF the comments actually originated on Dreamwidth.
+(Livejournal-originated comment poster names are not preserved; I can't get to them either.)

+Preserves Current Music but _not_ Current mood.

+Preserves Dreamwidth tags, adding them as Wordpress tags.
+Posts without tags are tagged "no-tag."

+Imported posts can be automatically categorised either as "imported post" or "Uncategorised."

+Post formatting is preserved.

+Link to original post is preserved in new-post metadata

+ISSUES:

+oh god so many

+The Dreamwidth user tag is not well preserved.
+Neither is the Livejournal user tag, so LJ names may disappear from text.

+Current mood: is not preserved.

+You have to marshal a lot more resources depending upon how big your exported journal is.
+See below for details.

+Various friends groups are all condensed into a single "password protected" mode, due to reasons.

+It's not real fast.

 STUFF YOU NEED TO DO AND RESOURCES YOU NEED TO ALLOCATE: